older adult couples play board games to practice fine motor skills.

 Those who have experienced a stroke or a brain or spinal cord injury – as well as other causes of motor function loss like arthritis, neuropathy, certain neurological conditions (e.g., Parkinson’s, Huntington’s, cerebral palsy, and multiple sclerosis), and some other rare conditions – may also need help improving fine motor skills.

-Just like with other parts of the body, the muscle groups related to fine motors skills need exercise to build strength.
-Recreational therapy is a professional form of therapy designed to help patients in regaining or improving fine motor skills through enjoyable therapeutic recreational activities.
+Just like with other parts of the body, the muscle groups related to fine motor skills need exercise to build strength.
+Recreational therapy is a professional form of therapy designed to help patients regain or improve fine motor skills through enjoyable therapeutic recreational activities.

 Many of these therapeutic recreational activities can also be done at home, and there are plenty of ways to build your fine motor skills while having fun.